MichaelBHerman/MichaelBHerman/README.md

 ## Developer, USAF Veteran, Tech-Lover

-- 🔭 Graduateof devCodeCamp's FullStack Software Developer Program
+- 🔭 SDE at Amazon, Seattle.
-- 🌱 Currently expanding my skills as an AWS developer
+- 🌱 Currently expanding my skills as an AWS developer -
-- 👯 I’m looking to collaborate with other Developers on like-minded projects

 ### Connect with me: